Lakhimpur Kheri incident: Ashish Mishra sent to 3-day police custody | Law-Order

 - India

-The Uttar Pradesh Police will file an application before a court in Uttar Pradesh's Lakhimpur Kheri on Monday seeking custody of accused Ashish in the incident that claimed the lives of eight people earlier this month.
+The Uttar Pradesh Police filed an application before a court on Monday seeking custody of accused Ashish in the incident that claimed the lives of eight people earlier this month.
 As many as eight people including four farmers had died in the violence that took place on October 3.
 Uttar Pradesh police have so far arrested three people including Ashish Mishra, who is the son of Union Minister of State for Home Affairs Ajay Mishra Teni.
 (ANI)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)